 The new Phase II regulations strengthen the ability of government to regulate sources of nonpoint source pollution, the leading cause of water quality degradation in the United States.
 Phase II affects two classes of facilities for automatic coverage on a nationwide basis: small municipalities such as Obetz and small construction activities that disturb greater than one (1) acre.

 Whether the nonpoint source pollution is sediment runoff from a construction site or fertilizer from a lawn, it impairs the quality of our waterways and thus the habitat and the resources within that habitat that many animals rely on for survival.

 In order to improve our surface water quality, the Ohio EPA requires Obetz to create and implement a five year storm water management program.
 Our program is described in a plan known as the Obetz Storm Water Management Program Plan.
 The plan contains a list of activities the Village will undertake during the next five years in order to comply with the OEPA’s regulations.

-A copy of the plan is available by clicking here.
 If you have any questions on the Village’s storm water program, contact Stacey Boumis, AICP, Community Services Director, at (614) 491-1080 or click here to send an email.